-Americans spend an average of $69.41 on cellular service per month.
-But paying that amount of money for an “unlimited” mobile plan is completely unnecessary these days, and is the telecom equivalent of regularly dropping $30 on gluttonous all-you-can eat buffets.
+American households spend an average of $1,253 on cellular service per year.
+Most often, the bulk of that spend is for “unlimited” data plans as talk and text is now virtually free.
+But, paying that amount of money for an unlimited mobile plan is completely unnecessary these days, and is the telecom equivalent of regularly dropping $30 on gluttonous all-you-can eat buffets.
 It might feel liberating at first, but the long-term effects?
 Not good.

 Taking 30 minutes, just 1-time, to implement the following tips on your iPhone or Android device should allow most to cut their mobile data usage drastically to under 1-2 GB per month, and could easily save you hundreds of dollars per year.
 That’s a pretty good return on our time investment.
 Get ready to geek out.

 1. Shift how you Think About Data Consumption on your Mobile Device